 - What foods can help me with my weight loss goals?

 Ask your provider about your diabetes medicines:

 - What should I do if I miss a dose?

 How often should I check my blood sugar level at home?
 Should I do it at different times of the day?
 What is too low?
 What is too high?
 What should I do if my blood sugar is too low or too high?

 Should I get a medical alert bracelet or necklace?
 Should I have glucagon at home?

 Ask your provider about symptoms that you are having if they have not been discussed.
-Tell your provider about blurred vision, skin changes, sexual dysfunction, muscle pain, or nausea.
+Tell your provider about blurred vision, skin changes, depression, reactions at injection sites, sexual dysfunction, tooth pain, muscle pain, or nausea.

-Ask your provider about vaccinations you should have like the flu shot, hepatitis B, or pneumonia vaccines.
+Ask your provider about vaccinations you should have like the COVID-19 vaccine, flu shot, hepatitis B, or pneumococcal (pneumonia) vaccines.